Lightstreamer/BananaDarts-adapter-java/README.md

 ## Build

-To build your own version of `example-MultiplayerDarts-adapter-java-x.y.z.jar`, instead of using the one provided in the `deploy.zip` file from the [Install](#install) section above, you have two options: either use [Maven](https://maven.apache.org/) (or other build tools) to take care of dependencies and building (recommended) or gather the necessary jars yourself and build it manually.
+To build your own version of `example-multiplayerdarts-adapter-java-x.y.z.jar`, instead of using the one provided in the `deploy.zip` file from the [Install](#install) section above, you have two options: either use [Maven](https://maven.apache.org/) (or other build tools) to take care of dependencies and building (recommended) or gather the necessary jars yourself and build it manually.
-As a precondition for compiling you need to download [croftsoft](http://sourceforge.net/projects/croftsoft/files/) library and copy the sources of applet, io, jnlp, lang and math packages into `src\main\java\` folder of this project.
-For the sake of simplicity only the Maven case is detailed here.
+For the sake of simplicity, only the Maven case is detailed here.

 ### Maven